AgoraDoc/agora-style-guide/_content/references.md

 ### Agora-related naming conventions

 When referring to an Agora SDK, use "the".
-For example, "the Agora Native SDK" or "the Agora Recording SDK", and not "Agora SignalingSDK".
+For example, "the Agora Native SDK" or "the Agora Recording SDK", and not "Agora Signaling SDK".

-When not prefaced by "Agora", do not append an SDK with a "the".
-For example, "RTC SDK".

 Do not use "the" for proper nouns such as "Agora Video Call" or "Agora Recording".
 Do not use "the Agora Cloud Recording".